bcionescu/Howly/readme.md

 # Howly

 A lightweight Markdown to HTML converter written in Ruby.
-Howly is currently a work in progress, although it does work, and it's mostly designed to help me convert my own [blow posts](https://bcionescu.com).
+Howly is currently a work in progress, although it does work, and it's mostly designed to help me convert my own [blog posts](https://bcionescu.com).

 ## To-Do: